liaogang/iDLNA/README.md

 [ Platinum UPnP SDK](https://www.plutinosoft.com/platinum) is used to support DLNA.

+# Note

+This project is not up to date , please see [liaogang/DLNASample](https://github.com/liaogang/DLNASample)

 # What is [DLNA](http://www.dlna.org)

 Digital Living Network Alliance (DLNA) (originally named Digital Home Working Group [DHWG]) was founded by a group of consumer electronics companies to develop and promote a set of interoperability guidelines for sharing digital media among multimedia devices.